-The apparent validity of the psychological stress instrument was calculated by presenting it to a group of arbitrators in the educational and psychological sciences departments, numbering (10), and a cut-off point of 80 percent was calculated and the percentages are calculated on the basis of the cut-off point.
-According to this procedure, some paragraphs were deleted and the table below explains this.
+The apparent validity of the psychological stress instrument was assessed by presenting it to a group of 10 arbitrators from the educational and psychological sciences departments; an 80% cut-off was determined, and the percentages are based on this cut-off.
+According to this procedure, some paragraphs were deleted, and the table below explains this.